-A franchise model is essential to successful franchising
+A sound franchise model is essential to successful franchising

 A successful franchise model is the most important element in establishing a franchise system.
-In terms of a legal requirement, a franchise model is not needed.
-But, from a practical point of view, it is nearly impossible to succeed without a proven system in place.
-And that means one that is well oiled, provable, logical, understandable and successful.
+In terms of legal requirements, a franchise model is not needed.
+But from a practical point of view, it is nearly impossible to succeed without a proven system in place.
+That means a model that is well oiled, proven, logical, and understandable.
 The facts of life in franchising dictate that a franchisor have a franchise model in order to prove that the concept works.

 The central mission of a franchisor is to continuously work their model and system and keep it attractive to its patrons and to new franchises.
 In order to accomplish that goal, a franchise model, or prototype, is essential.

 At the beginning of the franchise cycle you will find a particular concept that has been proven successful by an entrepreneur seeking to grow their business.
 But franchising is not the only industry that demands good systems.
-Franchising is just one of many methods or channels of distribution.
+Franchising is just one of many channels of distribution.
 Therefore, the business owner has several options for expansion other than franchising.
 Affiliate programs, distributorships, or company-owned outlets are alternatives to franchising.
 Each method or channel of distribution requires that the model or concept be proven in order to grow.
 In the case of franchising, the franchisor builds the network by using OPM (other people’s money) and other people’s time and management.
 Obviously, if people are to invest their money in a business opportunity, they want to witness proof of the it’s viability.
 So, a successful franchise model is a must.

 The model as a training instrument

 Next in the cycle comes the training period.
 The franchisor must provide adequate training in the use of the concept.
 Often, the best training environment is an actual operating unit, or it could be a franchised unit.
 True, most “book learning” in franchising is classroom-based, but on-the-job learning is readily available in the field.
 This is accomplished in the most modern facility that the franchisor can provide.